conda/constructor/CONSTRUCT.md

 _type:_ string<br/>
 The channel alias that would be assumed for the created installer (only useful if it includes conda).

+## `extra_envs`

+_required:_ no<br/>
+_type:_ dictionary<br/>
+Create more environments in addition to the default `base` provided by `specs`, `environment` or `environment_file`.
+This should be a map of `str` (environment name) to a dictionary of options:
+- `specs` (list of str): which packages to install in that environment
+- `environment` (str): same as global option, for this env
+- `environment_file` (str): same as global option, for this env
+- `channels` (list of str): using these channels; if not provided, the global value is used.
+To override inheritance, set it to an empty list.
+- `channels_remap` (list of str): same as global option, for this env;
+  if not provided, the global value is used.
+To override inheritance, set it to an empty list.
+- `user_requested_specs` (list of str): same as the global option, but for this env;
+  if not provided, global value is _not_ used

+Notes:
+- `ignore_duplicate_files` will always be considered `True` if `extra_envs` is in use.
+- `conda` needs to be present in the `base` environment (via `specs`)
+- support for `menu_packages` is planned, but not possible right now.
+For now, all packages in an `extra_envs` config will be allowed to create their shortcuts.
+- If a global `exclude` option is used, it will have an effect on the environments created by `extra_envs` too.
+For example, if the global environment excludes `tk`, none of the extra environmentss will have it either.
+Unlike the global option, an error will not be thrown if the excluded package is not found in the packages required by the extra environment.

 ## `installer_filename`